lovemasta41/kpmg-challenge/first_challenge/readme.md

 <b>main.tf</b>: Used to invoke all the three modules.
 <b>terraform.tfvars</b>: Used to provide inputs to the modules.
-<b>outputs.tf</b>: Used to print ip of public load balancerload balancer.
+<b>outputs.tf</b>: Used to print ip address of public load balancerload balancer.
 <b>providers.tf</b>: Used to provide authentication and subscription to azure resource manager.
 <b>terraform.tf</b>: Used to provide required providers information and terraform version
 <b>variables.tf</b>: Stores information fo variables required for the successful execution.